DerekPascarella/DocBrown-Wizard-Sorter/README.md

 ![#f03c15](https://i.imgur.com/XsUAGA0.png) **IMPORTANT:** *Please do not run this program against your daily-use SD card.
 Instead, use a copy or backup until you're sure it works with your disc image collection.*

 ## Current Version
-DocBrown/Wizard Sorter is currently at version [1.1](https://github.com/DerekPascarella/DocBrown-Wizard-Sorter/raw/main/towns_sorter.exe).
+DocBrown/Wizard Sorter is currently at version [1.2](https://github.com/DerekPascarella/DocBrown-Wizard-Sorter/raw/main/towns_sorter.exe).

 ## Changelog
+* Version 1.2 (2025-02-19)
+  * Cleaned up status message output to be more compact and descriptive.
+  * Invalid user response to Almanac/Spellbook rebuild prompt now properly handled.
 * Version 1.1 (2023-05-03)
   * To force Almanac/Spellbook to properly index a game list exceeding 100 even when using FindFirstFile(), a "FAT sort" is now performed on target SD card (e.g., `20 200 21` now becomes `20 21 ...
 200`).
 * Version 1.0 (2023-03-24)